-The age of athlete is considered as the age that athlete will become in the year of the competition.
+Age in years refers to an athlete being that age at some point of time during the calendar year of the respective competition.

 Any team proven to be in violation of the age requirements will be automatically disqualified.

 Note: Special rules may apply for Performance Cheer Doubles Divisions for Junior Divisions due to the qualification through the European Cheer League (ECL).